mernst/uwisdom/Programs.md

 Use "file=" for relative filenames, "virtual=" for relative or non-relative filenames (e.g., an address starting at the server root).
-In some cases, you must configure the webserver to preprocess all pages with a distinctive extension (normally, ".shtml").
+In some cases, you must configure the webserver to preprocess all pages with a distinctive extension (normally, `.shtml`).
 UW CSE lets us tweak our `.htaccess` file such that we can have all regular .html files get this behavior, not just .shtml files.
 See the WASP webpages for an example.

-The "rev" program reverses the order of characters in every line of input.
+The `rev` program reverses the order of characters in every line of input.
 It's the way to reverse all lines of a file.
 To sort lines, with the sort key being the reverse of each line: cat myfile | rev | sort -r | rev